Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

-In Pennsylvania, youth in juvenile court have the right to counsel at all stages of any proceedings, and if they cannot afford counsel, the court will appoint counsel.
+In Pennsylvania, youth in juvenile court have the right to counsel at all stages of any proceedings, and are presumed indigent.
 42 Pa.
 Stat. and Cons.
 Stat.
-Ann. §§ 6337-6337.1(b).
+Ann. §§ 6337; 6337.1(b)(1).
 “If a juvenile appears at any [delinquency] hearing without counsel, the court shall appoint counsel for the juvenile prior to the commencement of the hearing.”
 Pa.
 R. Juv.
 Ct.
 P. 151.
-If a juvenile is given a summons to appear in court, the summons must inform the juvenile of his or her right to counsel, and the right to assigned counsel where the juvenile is indigent.
+If a youth is given a summons to appear in court, the summons must inform the child of their right to counsel, and the right to assigned counsel where the child is indigent.
 Pa.
 R. Juv.
 Ct.
-P. 124.
+P. 124(A)(3).

-Once appointed, an attorney is to represent a child “until final judgment, including any proceeding upon direct appeal and dispositional review, unless permitted to withdraw….”
+Once appointed or an appearance has been entered, an attorney is to represent a youth “until final judgment, including any proceeding upon direct appeal and dispositional review, unless permitted to withdraw….”
 Pa.
 R. Juv.
 Ct.
 P. 150(B).
-Juveniles explicitly have the right to counsel at the following stages:
+Youth explicitly have the right to counsel at the following stages:

 - Detention hearings.
 Pa.
 R. Juv.
 Ct.
 P. 242(A)(2).

-- Disposition hearings (the juvenile must be informed of “the right to counsel to prepare post-dispositional motions and appeal”).
+- Disposition hearings: The youth must be informed of “the right to counsel to prepare the [post-dispositional] motion and appeal.”
 Pa.
 R. Juv.
 Ct.
-P. 512(C)(4).
+P. 512(C)(1)(d).